Trump administration again declines to name China currency manipulator

 Trump, who on the campaign trail blamed China for “stealing” U.S. jobs and prosperity by cheapening its currency, had repeatedly promised to label the country as a currency manipulator on “day one” of a Trump administration - a move that would trigger special negotiations and could lead to punitive duties and other action.

-But the president’s comments on China have been less harsh since taking office in January.
-He has said he would like Beijing’s help in pressuring North Korea to abandon a nuclear weapons program, and plans to meet Chinese President Xi Jinping during a trip to Beijing in November.
+But the president’s comments on China have been less harsh since he took office in January.
+Trump has said he would like Beijing’s help in pressuring North Korea to abandon a nuclear weapons program, and plans to meet Chinese President Xi Jinping on a trip to Beijing in November.

+Currency market analysts by and large had not expected the Trump administration to take a hard line on the currency issue now in the context of the North Korea tensions.

+“There’s a necessity for the best possible cooperation we can get out of China on the North Korea issue, and labeling them a currency manipulator is probably not the best way to go about that,” said Joseph Trevisani, chief market strategist at Worldwide Markets in Woodcliff Lake, New Jersey.“In addition, there are very specific criteria at the Treasury for labeling someone a currency manipulator and over the past year and a half China simply does not fit those categories.”

-As the Treasury department did in its previous report on currencies in April, it criticized China’s past efforts to hold down the yuan’s value.
+As in its previous report on currencies in April, the Treasury criticized China’s past efforts to hold down the yuan’s value.
 But it said more recent efforts by Beijing to prevent a sudden depreciation of the yuan had probably helped the United States.

 “A disorderly currency depreciation ... would have had negative consequences for the United States, China and the global economy,” the Treasury said.